 - I. Intent Subdivisions and PUDs shall be designed where possible to result in long term sustainable management and preservation of resource and scenic features. - II.
 Preservation of Open Space To the extent that important resource and scenic features are identified and can be physically conserved within a project, provision shall be made for management and preservation at a minimum for the present and future residents of the subject properties.
-Common area preservation or dedication to Land Trust entities for parks, recreation, trails, natural areas, view shed and historic site protection are encouraged and with the consent of the applicant may provide for public access as well.
+Common area preservation or dedication to Land Trust entities for parks, recreation, trails, natural areas, viewshed and historic site protection are encouraged and with the consent of the applicant may provide for public access as well.
 The location, size and shape, management and conservation provisions of physically conserved areas within a subdivision or PUD shall be as approved by the DRB, in accordance with the following: - A. Designated open space may include the portion of any lot outside of the building envelopes which are characterized by one or more important identified resource features and/or may be contiguous or complementary to such features on adjacent lots.
-Planned unit developments must also meet open/public space requirements under Section 550.
+Planned unit developments must also meet open/public space requirements under Section 550 or Section 579. - B. The location, shape, size and character of the resource area or conserved common areas shall be suitable for its context, resource values and intended function. - C. Provisions shall be made to enable open space designated for agriculture and forestry to be used effectively and over the long-term for these purposes.
+Areas preserved for agricultural and forestry use should be of a size that retains their workability for equipment and eligibility for available tax abatement programs.
+Management plans for farm land, forests, wildlife habitat, shorelands and buffers may be required by the DRB as appropriate to ensure suitable long-term protection and management. - D. Sewage disposal areas and utility and road rights-of-way or easements, access and parking areas and stormwater retention ponds shall not be counted as open space or resource conservation areas, except where the applicant can prove, to the satisfaction of the DRB, that they will in no way disrupt or detract from the values for which the open space or resource asset that is to be protected. - III.
+Common Infrastructure Land held in common for the preservation and maintenance of open space or natural resource areas shall be established separate from the maintenance and protection of shared infrastructure such as community wastewater systems, recreation facilities, roads and utility rights-of-way.
+These should be held under separate common ownership and be subject to the legal requirements set forth below.